Google Tag Manager

 Template options

-- Debug mode: Logs tracking events to the browser console
+- Enable Debug Mode: Logs tracking events to the browser console

-- Disable auto pageview: For SPAs where you want manual control over page tracking
+- Disable Automatic Pageview: For SPAs where you want manual control over page tracking

 - Go to Tags → New